yavorfingarov/Reprise/README.md

 ## Filters (.NET 7 only)

-Reprise supports global filters that implement `IEndpointFilter` and endpoint-specific ones via the `FilterAttribute`.
+Reprise supports global and endpoint-specific filters that implement `IEndpointFilter`.

-The execution order is determined by an order value that is set implicitly or explicitly.
+The filter execution order is determined by an order value that is set implicitly or explicitly.
 A higher value means the filter will be executed after the ones with a lower value.
 Filters having equal order values are run in an arbitrary order.

 Global filters are implicitly assigned an incrementing order value starting from `0` according to the registration order.
-Endpoint-specific filters are always assigned an implicit order value of `int.MaxValue`.

 ```csharp
 app.MapEndpoints(options =>